Kazevic/curated-programming-resources/resources.md

       competitions.
     - [Project Euler][algo-euler]
       A collection of programming exercises.
-The exercises are more math-oriented, and are not always CS-oriented.
+The exercises are more math-oriented, and aren't always CS-oriented.
 - Video tutorials: N/A
 - Books and tutorials (online):
-    - [Problem Solving with Algorithms and Data Structures][algo-problem]
+    - [Problem-Solving with Algorithms and Data Structures][algo-problem]
       A very thorough introduction to data structures and algorithms.
 Although it uses Python, the main concepts taught should be applicable to every language.
 Starts with a quick overview of Python for those unfamiliar to the language.